isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 <br>
 (b)	For the applicable method of determining if your business has experienced at least a 70% fall in monthly average gross income, please refer to this [link](https://go.gov.sg/re-align-incomefall-comparisonperiods).

-**Before serving the Notice of Negotiation, the Affected Business should prepare the supporting documents (set out [here](https://go.gov.sg/re-align-eligibility-supportingdocs)) which must be enclosed to the Notice of Negotiation.**
+**Before serving the Notice of Negotiation, the Affected Business should prepare the supporting documents (set out [here](https://go.gov.sg/re-align-eligibility-supportingdocs)) which should be enclosed to the Notice of Negotiation.**

 The Notice of Negotiation must be served within **6 weeks** from 15 January 2021 **(i.e. by 26 February 2021)**, on the following Recipient(s), where applicable: